TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-oobe-sql.md

 ## **Recommended Steps**

 * If the image for the Virtual Machine has Windows SQL 2016 installed, then it is missing a prerequisite requirement.
-Follow these steps [Install SQL Server with SysPrep](https://docs.microsoft.com/sql/database-engine/install-windows/install-sql-server-using-sysprep?redirectedfrom=MSDN&view=sql-server-ver15)
+Follow the steps in the [Install SQL Server with SysPrep](https://docs.microsoft.com/sql/database-engine/install-windows/install-sql-server-using-sysprep?redirectedfrom=MSDN&view=sql-server-ver15) guide.

 ## **Recommended Documents**